Mandated Services Aid

 13. New York State Scholarships for Academic Excellence Application (SAE): This mandate pertains to the necessary components of the submission process for the state funded award program available to graduating high school seniors.
 The Office of K-16 Initiatives and Access Programs establish the timelines and requirements for the award.
 The criteria that the school uses to select its nominees must be uniform, consistent and applicable to all students; published and made available to all seniors at the beginning of the school year.
 More information is available for schools about pre- collegiate funding from the Division of Higher Education.

 14. Grade Eight Science Test (GEST): An intermediate level science test given in the spring which must be administered and reported to the New York State Education Department via the Regional Information Center (RIC).
 Schools must contract with a RIC to obtain the answer sheets, tests, scanning and reporting services.
 Nonpublic schools must adhere to the required deadlines and follow the RIC’s conditions for acceptance of material in order to have their scores reported and reimbursed under the Mandated Services Program.
 Proof of mailing should be maintained by the school, as well as a record from the RIC of the students’ scores.
 Reimbursement covers the costs of administering, correcting, and scanning the exams.
-Additional information about intermediate tests can be found at the Office of Assessment Policy, Development and Administration.
+Additional information about intermediate tests can be found at the Office of State Assessment.

 Mandate 15: Currently unavailable.